djcode81/AI-Automated-Radiology-Report-Generator/README.md

    - The system will automatically use 4-bit quantization on GPUs with less than 16GB VRAM
    - Monitor GPU memory usage with `nvidia-smi`
    - Try closing other applications that might be using GPU memory

+## License

+This project is for research and educational purposes only.
+The models and code should be used in accordance with their respective licenses.

+## Acknowledgements

+- CT-CLIP mode and CT-CHAT based on research by [https://arxiv.org/abs/2403.17834]
+- Llama 3.1 model developed by Meta AI Research